 Complete desktop family, standard licence: US$ 105.00

-Need a webfont, ebook or app license?
+Need an ebook or app licence?
 Visit Fontspring for details.

 Toronto Subway is based on the lettering originally used for station identification and signs by the Toronto Transit Commission (TTC) in the Toronto, Canada, subway system.
 The first subway line opened in 1954.
 Over the years and subsequent expansion of the subway, the signs became corrupted by the use of other typefaces such as Helvetica and Gill Sans.
 However, the original lettering remains unique.
 The lettering on the original signage consists only of uppercase characters and a few bits of punctuation in two weights — the Regular and Bold.